lrybakova/landing-page/README.md

     Section active state:

-        - While scrolling through the page I add animation and change section's background and highlight corresponding item in the navigation bar
+        - When section is active I change background and highlight item in the navigation bar

     Scroll to Anchor: